warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 ### Transcript Generation

-The penultimate step of SPAKE2 is to assemble everything we've sent and received and computed into a sequence of bytes:
+Now that each side has sent their element, and received the other side's element, the SPAKE2 math gets us a secret shared element.
+However this isn't a key yet.
+The remainder of the protocol is responsible for leveraging this secret element and producing a proper shared key.

+The secrecy of the shared key comes entirely from the secrecy of the shared element (the original password is also involved, to make the proof stronger, but doesn't add any meaningful security).
+However using it alone would open us up to several mix-and-match attacks, where the adversary redirects and reorders messages to confuse e.g. an Alice+Bob session with an Alice+Carol session.
+In addition, the shared element isn't a uniformly random key: for starters it isn't even a bytestring.
+And serializing a random element doesn't get you a random bytestring: there are usually distinctive patterns, like the high bit is always set, or the low bits are always clear.

+Modern protocols handle both these problems by building a "conversation transcript", which contains every message that was exchanged (as well as the "inner voice" intentions and computed secrets), and finally hashing the whole thing.
+The hash function hides any structure from the secret element, and the inclusion of the other messages prevents the mix-and-match attacks.

+The SPAKE2 transcript needs to include all of the following (as bytes):

 * the password
 * the "identity strings" for both sides
 * the messages that were exchanged
 * the shared derived group element

-The secrecy of the shared key comes entirely from that last element (there are variations that don't include the password, but the proof is stronger when it is included).
-However many early protocols, which did not include the other values, were vulnerable to mix-and-match attacks that combined portions of multiple conversations.
-Modern protocols prevent this by building a "conversation transcript", which contains every message that was exchanged (as well as the "inner voice" secrets that are computed), and finally hashing the whole thing.
+The password could be hashed in its original form (as a bytestring), or as a scalar (which must then be serialized into a bytestring).
+We need the scalar form in both the first and the second functions, so you have a couple of choices of CPU and space usage (noting that both are trivial):

+* store only the bytestring in the state vector, and re-convert to a scalar in the second function, and then hash either
+* store only the scalar in the state vector, and hash the scalar
+* store both in the state, and hash either

+The messages could include the "side" marker, or not.
+Since the messages need to be bytestrings for transmission anyways, it makes sense to use these same encoded forms for the transcript too.
+The final shared element should be encoded in the same way as the messages were, although of course this encoded secret element is never sent over a wire.

 The concatenation scheme must resist "format confusion" attacks: where the combination of (A1, B1) results in the same bytes as a combination